 When all is said and done, understanding search engine ranking is relatively easy when all factors are considered:

-- Provide the best and most useful website content possible
+- Provide the best and most relevant content possible

-- Make it available to everyone, regardless of platform or screen size
+- Make the site available to everyone regardless of device, platform, browser, or screen size

 Those are the basic keys to obtaining a successful website ranking.